 5. Enjoy free live music and art

-Four days a week, the airport hosts local jazz and classical musicians, lending a serene feel to a normally busy place.
-Take in the concerts in Terminal A’s North Atrium or in Terminal D, near Gate D8.
+Four days a week, the airport hosts local jazz and classical musicians, lending a serene feel to an ordinarily busy place.
+Take in the concerts in Terminal A’s North Atrium or Terminal D, near Gate D8.
 If your layover doesn’t align with the free live music, take yourself on an art stroll to eye the many art exhibits on display – the airport is home to one of the largest public art collections in Texas!

 6. Go sightseeing

 Suppose you want your layover to feel less like waiting for hours in an airport, considering sightseeing in Houston.
 If you’ve got at least 6 hours between flights, you can pop into this diverse city for some culture or a good meal.
 Your fastest option is hiring a taxi, which will have you downtown in about 30 minutes, depending on traffic.
 METRO bus route 102 connects Terminal C’s southside with the downtown Metro station in about an hour, but it’ll certainly be your cheapest option.

 Stroll around Downtown, home to a range of local restaurants, and get some fresh air (and your steps in) at Discovery Green, Market Square Park, and Sam Houston Park.
 Tour the Toyota Center, home to the NBA’s Houston Rockets, or see the MLB Houston Astros’ home at Minute Maid Park.
 In Museum Park, south of Downtown, you can visit the Houston Museum of Natural Science, the Museum of Fine Arts, and the Instagram-worthy Rothko Chapel.

 Leave plenty of time to make it back to the airport, especially if traffic is at its rush-hour worst.

 Hop online for a brief spell or a more extended binge, thanks to free airport WiFi.